CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 The instructions below have been prepared for and tested on Fedora 37.
 You might need to do small adjustments for Fedora-based distributions.

 ### Dependencies
-We need Collabora Office core and several other libraries and tools to build `CODE`.
-POCO is built as part of the core engine and taken from its workdir, so it is not a separate dependency.
+We need the engine and several other libraries and tools to build `CODE`.
+POCO is built as part of the engine and taken from its workdir, so it is not a separate dependency.

 Open a terminal and follow the steps below: